By Phoebe Geer and YesBroadway Curator-in-Chief Sam

-They may be several months away, but gaining some perspective on what the Tony Awards are all about early in the season will help you appreciate them even more come June.
+With only a few weeks left before our favorite night of the year, gaining some perspective on what the Tony Awards are all about will help you appreciate them even more come June 11.
 Here's how they work.

 #1.
-The process starts with nominations, which are voted upon by a group of 50 people.
+The process starts with nominations, which are voted upon by a group of 42 people.
 They see every new Broadway show, and then nominate shows by secret ballot.
-Our favorite current nominator is Debra Monk, who plays an excellent overbearing stage mom in the ballet movie tour-de-force Center Stage and the first-chair oboist in Mozart in the Jungle.
+This year's nominations are announced by Christopher Jackson (Hamilton favorite) and Jane Krakowski (She Loves Me star), live from Lincoln Center.

 #3.
 There are 24 administration committee members.
 They get to determine what shows are eligible for nominations and what categories performers are eligible in (lead vs featured, etc.).
 The power, oh, the power!

 #4.
 The winners are selected by a pool of around 850 Tony voters.
 Voters are “expected to” refrain from voting in any category where they have not seen all the nominees.
 We are sure everyone adheres to this honour code, right?

 #5.
 A really good time to see a new Broadway show is in May when performers are rocking it out extra hard at every performance to get the attention of the Tony voters who are in the audience that night.